Baseball eliminated from CCS playoffs as Mitty upsets the Vikings 1-0 in an intense pitchers duel

 “The CCS curse” and the situation revolving around the sexual assault allegations added up to a lot of pressure for the team early in the game, and it showed in their performance.
 Mitty’s starter Aidan Goicovich dominated Viking hitters early on.

 “Our team was kind of out of it in the beginning,” said Ryan Chang (‘17), Paly’s starting pitcher.
 “Because we were just nervous.
 We’ve been knocked out of CCS so often, the moment was just too big at the beginning.”

-Chang struggled early in the game to find his stuff.
+Chang had trouble early in the game finding his stuff.
 He allowed six baserunners in the first two innings as he struggled to consistently hit his spots.

 “I didn’t really have my best stuff, honestly,” Chang said.
 “I really had to fight through it and it’s just really not a great time to face such a good team with not your best stuff.”

 The fateful run came for Mitty in the top of the second.
 With the bases loaded and two outs, Mitty’s shortstop hit a sharp groundball to shortstop Ethan Stern (‘17).
 The ground took a rough last hop on Stern which forced a bobble, but Stern was still able to toss an accurate throw to Max Jung-Goldberg (‘18) at second.
 The bobble did however ruin the timing of the play as Jung-Goldberg was no longer in contact with the bag when the throw reached him, allowing the run to score.